Chapter 12-1: Omega & Chaos

-The final phase of the boss is a smaller version of Omega Weapon that’s slightly more mechanical than the one towering over Midgar, which absorbs Weiss into its makeup.
+The final phase of the boss is a smaller version of Omega Weapon that’s slightly more mechanical in design than the one towering over Midgar.
 This multi-part design of this boss seems to have been really popular at Square for the mid-2000s, as I’m pretty sure I’ve seen similar designs for FFXI and XII enemies while trawling the wiki for unrelated information.
+Omega absorbs Weiss into its makeup.

-Unfortunately, while the Death Penalty was nice at first, during the fight against Omega Weiss it became a boring.
-It has a wide spread, has a low magazine capacity, and all-in-all doesn’t require much strategy, thought, aim, or the need to change weapons for that matter.
+Unfortunately, while the Death Penalty was nice at first, during the fight against Omega Weiss it became a bore.
+The Death Penalty has a wide spread, a low magazine capacity, and all-in-all doesn’t require much strategy, thought, aim, or the need to change to any other weapon.
 While Omega Weiss can move pillars up and down the battlefield, there’s a long stretch in the middle of our recording where I basically stand still and fire on him without moving at all, and that says a lot of bad things about the product.
 Omega Weiss briefly got the upper hand on me when he flew away from the battlefield and launched a wide-ranged attack that I couldn’t seem to dodge.
 This attack did in the neighbourhood of 1000 points of damage, costing me a Phoenix Down out of sheer surprise, but that was about the only effective attack in the entire final battle.
 The fight was soon over, and I barely felt engaged!

 After the battle, I was disappointed to find that that was the end of the game!
 The game proclaimed it was time for “Cumulative Results.”
 I’ll try to attach a screenshot of this for posterity’s sake (below), but in case the image doesn’t load, our final, total rank for the game was an A.